Partial identification via conditional linear programs: estimation and policy learning: Partial identification with conditional linear programs

 This is a special case of Equation~\eqref{eq:joint_po} with $M = 2$ and $f(y_0, y_1; x) = \frac{1}{\lambda}\max\{u(y_0), u(y_1)\} ^\lambda - \frac{1}{\lambda}\left(u(y_0) + \pi(x) (u(y_1) - u(y_0))\right)^\lambda$.
 We will discuss finding optimal policies $\pi$ that minimize the maximum regret or maximize the minimum value in Section~\ref{sec:policy_learning}.

-\paragraph{Instrumental variables.} Now consider the case of a binary treatment $D$ and a binary instrumental variable $Z \in \{0,1\}$ that affects takeup of the treatment, where the outcome space $\mathcal{Y}$ still contains $L$ distinct levels.
+\paragraph{Instrumental variables.} Now consider the case of a binary treatment $D$ and a binary instrumental variable $Z \in \{0,1\}$ that affects takeup of the treatment, where the outcome space $\mathcal{Y}$ still contains $L$ distinct levels (this discussion generalizes to non-binary treatments and instruments).
 The instrument leads to two potential treatments $D(0)$ and $D(1)$.
 Under an exclusion restriction that the instrument does not have a direct effect on the outcome variable, we then have two potential outcomes $Y(0)$ and $Y(1)$.
 In this case, we are interested in estimating a property of the joint distribution of potential treatments and potential outcomes $\theta = \E\left[f(Y(0), Y(1), D(0), D(1))\right]$ for some function $f:\mathcal{Y}^2\times \{0,1\}^2 \to \R$, The observable data consists of iid samples of $(X, Z, (1-Z) D(0), Z D(1), (1-D(Z)) Y(0), D(Z) Y(1))$.

 We can write the estimand as